Published On: February 3, 2022

 Transcranial magnetic stimulation (TMS): The majority of people with OCD respond to psychotherapy and medication.
 However, there are additional options in cases when these aren’t effective.
 For example, an intervention known as repetitive transcranial magnetic stimulation (TMS) can be beneficial.
 TMS is a non-invasive deep brain stimulation type that uses electric pulses in certain brain parts.

-Inpatient or outpatient treatment programs: People with severe OCD symptoms might be admitted into intensive outpatient or inpatient treatment programs.
+Inpatient or outpatient treatment programs: People with severe OCD symptoms typically need professional help, and might be admitted into intensive outpatient or inpatient treatment programs.
 These programs typically use medication and CBT as primary treatment plans, but they allow people to receive care in a controlled hospital setting.
 Programs usually last a few weeks, and friends or family members can be included in the treatment process.

-It’s not unusual to have a false or inaccurate memory, but if you obsess over your memories, it might be time to talk to a mental health professional.
+It’s not unusual to have a false or inaccurate memory, but if you obsess over your memories, it might be time to talk to a mental health professional to get an OCD diagnosis.
 The symptoms you’re experiencing could be a sign of obsessive-compulsive disorder.

 At Talkspace, you can connect with a licensed mental health professional who has experience treating OCD.
 With their help, you’ll be able to learn how to recognize false memories of OCD and cope with the symptoms you’re facing.
 You don’t have to live with OCD — you can find effective coping tools to manage the symptoms of your condition and go on to live a full, rewarding life.